 The value of UK stone imports has returned to an upward trend since 2012.
 There was some hesitation about taking projects live towards the end of 2015 and the first half of 2016 as the referendum in the UK on leaving the European Union approached.
 Since the result was announced that the UK was to leave the EU (Brexit, as it is known) after the vote on 23 June 2016, confidence seems to have returned to the market, even though the result was unexpected by most people.
-Stone companies were busy in the summer and autumn of 2016.
-Many were also busy for much of 2017, as is clear from the figures now in (the graph below showing the long term growth in the stone market in the UK was added in July 2018).
+Stone companies were busy in the summer and autumn of 2016 and 2017.
+2020 was the Brexit transition year as well as seeing the Covid-19 pandemic.

 According to data from HM Revenue & Customs (HMRC - the UK tax collector) there was a jump in the value of stone imports in August in 2016 following the Brexit vote, but this will reflect the increase in sterling prices being paid as a result of the fall in the pound following the referendum.
-However, importers and their customers had already been making significant changes in their buying patterns as a result of the economic crisis of 2008 (see graphs below).
+However, importers and their customers had already been making significant changes in their buying patterns as a result of the economic crisis of 2008.

 With the Brexit vote out of the way, investment and consumer spending on property seem to have soared ahead, encouraged by government schemes and the removal of stamp duty (a tax on house purchases) on lower end housing.
-Natural and engineered stone supplied by stone companies remain materials of choice for commercial properties, home decoration and higher-end housebuilding, as well as hard landscaping, conservation work and memorials.
+Natural and engineered stone supplied by stone companies remain materials of choice for commercial properties, home repair, maintenance & improvement (RMI) and higher-end new build housing, as well as hard landscaping, conservation work and memorials.

 The graphs here, showing the value of imports and arrivals at current prices and the volume, are from figures produced by HMRC, largely from VAT returns.
 Only trade (imports and, from Europe, arrivals) are recorded.
 Most stone (and a still growing proportion), by volume and value, comes from India and China.
 Other significant areas that stone in the UK comes from include Turkey and, increasingly, the Middle East and North Africa, especially Egypt.

-More stone is being used in construction in the UK all the time - for cladding, interiors, hard landscaping and slate (especially for roofing).
+More stone is being used in construction in the UK all the time – for cladding, interiors, hard landscaping and roofing (almost all slate, mostly from Spain and Portugal).
 The figures here also include memorials.
 There was a spike in the value and volume of stone landed in the UK from overseas in 2008, followed by a fall after the economic crash and then a return to growth, although the prices being paid for it have fallen considerably.

 The figures shown here do not represent all the stone coming into the UK because of the way they are collected.
 Natural Stone Specialist magazine has produced the graphs from figures using the most relevant commodity codes used by HMRC.
 We believe this will include the majority of stone coming into the UK while excluding other materials, and the same data sets are used for each year to produce meaningful comparisons.